Whig Party (United States)

+Clay won the Whig nomination in 1844 but lost narrowly to Democrat James K. Polk, whose presidency included the Mexican–American War.
+Whig nominee Zachary Taylor won the 1848 United States presidential election but died in 1850 and was succeeded by Millard Fillmore.
+Fillmore supported the separate measures collectively known as the Compromise of 1850, including the controversial Fugitive Slave Act of 1850.
+The compromise temporarily reduced the immediate threat of disunion but deepened divisions between pro-compromise and antislavery Whigs.
+Those divisions contributed to the party's decisive defeat in the 1852 United States presidential election.

+The Kansas–Nebraska Act of 1854 accelerated the party's collapse by reopening the question of slavery's expansion.
+Many former Northern Whigs joined the new Republican Party, alongside antislavery former Democrats and Free Soilers.
+Other former Whigs joined the nativist American Party, the Opposition Party or, later, the Constitutional Union Party.
+These transitions varied by state and did not amount to a simple division in which every Northern Whig became a Republican and every Southern Whig followed one successor party.

+Although the Whig organization disappeared, many of its leaders and policies influenced later parties.
+Former Whigs were important in the early Republican coalition and helped enact measures resembling parts of the American System during the presidency of Abraham Lincoln, but the Republican Party also incorporated former Democrats, Free Soilers, abolitionists and other antislavery voters.
+It is therefore more accurate to describe the Whigs as one major predecessor of the Republicans rather than their sole or straightforward ancestor.

 Background

 John Quincy Adams, the 6th president, became a Whig congressman later in his career.

 During the 1790s, the first major U.S. parties arose in the form of the Federalist Party, led by Alexander Hamilton, and the Democratic-Republican Party, led by Thomas Jefferson.
 After 1815, the Democratic-Republicans emerged as the sole major party at the national level but became increasingly polarized.
 A nationalist wing led by Henry Clay favored policies such as the Second Bank of the United States and the implementation of a protective tariff.
 A second group, the Old Republicans, opposed these policies, favoring a strict interpretation of the Constitution and a weak federal government.

 In the 1824 presidential election, Speaker of the House Henry Clay, Secretary of the Treasury William H. Crawford, Secretary of State John Quincy Adams, and General Andrew Jackson all sought the presidency as members of the Democratic-Republican Party.
 Crawford favored state sovereignty and a strict constructionist view of the Constitution, while Clay and Adams favored high tariffs and the national bank; regionalism played a central role, with Jackson strongest in the West.
 Jackson won a plurality of the popular and electoral vote in the 1824 election, but not a majority.
 The House of Representatives had to decide.
 Speaker Clay supported Adams, who was elected as president by the House, and Clay was appointed Secretary of State.
 Jackson called it a "corrupt bargain".